CahanLab/oneSC/docs/source/simulation_syn_cells_scanpy.md

 pySCN.heatmap_scores(adHeldOut_rank, groupby='SCN_class')
 ```
 ![pySCN heatmap](./_static/images/pyscn_heatmap.png)
 Note: the function `train_rank_classifier()` ranks transforms training and query data instead of TSP.
-Be forewarned that it is likely to be slow if applied to adata objects with thousands of genes.
+Be forewarned that it is likely to be slow if applied to adata objects with a lot of genes.

 ### Classify Simulated Cells
 Let's look at the transcriptomic states over sim_time for one simulated trajectory.
 We will classify the cells first, and then visualize